gpsites/ecosmos.com/articles/abortion-faq.md

 permits unrestricted abortion through the second trimester while allowing severe restrictions on abortions in the final trimester.

-And Peikoff wrote in his book *Objectivism* that rights cannot belong to fetuses (1991) --- yet when a student asked him to clarify the actualization of personhood, he discussed a "borderline area" where this could in fact hold before birth, in fetuses (1992).
+Peikoff wrote in his book *Objectivism* that rights cannot belong to fetuses (1991) --- yet when a student asked him to clarify the actualization of personhood, he discussed a "borderline area" where this could in fact hold before birth, in fetuses (1992).
 All of these referenced quotes are included below for further exploration.